Indoor Grow Facilities, Meet SPHINX™

 Keeping Contaminants Out

 In addition to needing the proper amount of water, sunlight and care, plants also need to be protected from mold, powdery mildew and other contaminants that can harm them.
 Indoor grow houses are sealed, which can have many benefits, but it can also be problematic when it comes to contaminants and pests.
 Because these facilities are enclosed spaces, pests, mold and powdery mildew can potentially spread quickly and decimate a crop.
-This can also create poor air quality due to a buildup of odors and gases and poor recirculation.
+This can also create poor air quality due to a buildup of grow facilities odor and gases and poor recirculation.

 The spread of powdery mildew, mold and disease can be worsened by poor ventilation.
 Many indoor grow facilities have inlets close to their exhaust fans, so instead of taking contaminants out of the facilities, they’re being sucked back in (which can exacerbate the problem).
 With SPHINX, however, indoor grow houses can remedy the issue before it becomes a serious problem.
 Our proprietary media has an oxidizing agent that minimizes powdery mildew and mold.